hannapalya/syndromic-clustering/README.md

 - Computational optimization required for real-time use

 This is an active research project.
 Methods and implementations will continue to change.
-If you're interested in discussing this work, email hannapalya squiggle gmail point com (replacing squiggle and point with their symbol alternatives).
+If you're interested in discussing this work, email me at firstnamelastname @gmail.com.